wp-plugins/bepro-listings/readme.txt

 = POPULAR USES =

-BePro Listings can be integrated into your **current theme** and simulate **any directory type**.
+BePro Listings can be integrated into your **current theme** and capture specifically the information that your directory needs.
 Look at some of the ways people are using the plugin:

 	* Paid Listings - Charge users per category or charge a flat fee to submit a listing (BePro Cart required).
 Or use one of our membership addons to limit listings and features by level
 	* Real Estate - Perfect way to showcase, buildings, apartments, hotels, and other locations.
 In fact, we have a free BePro Listings Realestate addon